PressCrew/infinity/dashboard/docs/features_core.md

 This feature enables a file upload option in the theme options panel for a custom header background image.

-To enable header background support, add the following to your child theme's functions.php:
+To enable header background support, add the following to the `[feature]` section of your theme's infinity.ini:

-	add_theme_support( 'infinity-header-background' );
+	infinity-header-background = on

 > This feature requires the additional step of placing a template tag in the `<head>` element of your theme!
 If you skip the step below,